Lawrytime/RoboDiffuse/Robotics Operating System/README.md

     source /opt/ros/humble/setup.bash

-## `This description sets up the ROS2 Humble Enviroment with the required add on required to run RoboDiffuse on ROS2, Ubuntu 22.04`
+## `This description sets up the ROS2 Humble Enviroment with the essential add-ons required to run RoboDiffuse on ROS2, Ubuntu 22.04`